matplotlib/ipympl/ui-tests/README.md

 yarn run test
 ```

-If bqplot visuals change, you can re-generate reference images by running:
+If ipympl visuals change, you can re-generate reference images by running:
 ```bash
 yarn run update-references
 ```